Production of organic agricultural inputs for local and national use.

 Mbis Bin seeks to change the common practice of farmers in the Basin of using harmful, synthetic fertilizers, and pesticides.
 Agricultural production in the area has relied for many years on these inputs due to poor understanding of their long-term ill-effects, the lack of availability of organic options, and the scarcity of successful organic farms that provide a concrete reason to switch.

 Over many years, there is a bias towards the use of chemical fertilizers by farmers in the region and a perception that these are better than natural alternatives.
 Mbis Bin is trying to change the narrative, showing that organic inputs are a more sustainable option for the environment, that still deliver the same (or better) productivity results.
+More details on the enterprises' activities can be found here.

 We are an initiative driven by young farmers who want to work for the environment (...)
 We want to be known at a national level so that in other parts of the country producers acknowledge production alternatives, environmentally friendlier and in ways that are agro-ecological."